soong-construction/dirt-rally-time-recorder/README.md

 ## Limitations
 Since DiRT Rally [2.0] telemetry data doesn't allow to clearly identify every available car and track, this tool will sometimes ask you to resolve this after completing a stage.

-In order to consolidate the database, the tool prepares scripts for you, e.g. `1573403766_ElRodeo_PoloGTIR5.bat`
+In order to consolidate the database, the tool prepares update scripts for you, e.g. `1573403766_ElRodeo_PoloGTIR5.bat`
 - go the folder where you set up *dirt-rally-time-recorder*
-- run the script file that matches the car you drove (e.g. double-click it)
+- run the update script that matches the car or track you chose (e.g. double-click it)
 - you will barely notice a window opening and closing, and that's it
-- you can delete the script files afterwards, e.g. you might find also find a `1573403766_ElRodeo_SkodaFabiaR5.bat`
+- each time you start *dirt-rally-time-recorder*, it automatically removes update scripts older than a week

 ## Troubleshooting
 When you open the CSV file with your spreadsheet editor, make sure to select UTF-8 encoding to avoid corrupt characters.
 In MS Excel, use the [query tool.](https://support.office.com/en-us/article/import-data-from-external-data-sources-power-query-be4330b3-5356-486c-a168-b68e9e616f5a)